ccnmaastricht/spiking_saccade_generator/README.md

 Electrophysiological studies show, that in the time between two saccades the OPN fire regularly and inhibit the EBN.
 Upon initiation of the saccade generation process started by a signal to LLBN encoding the desired displacement of the saccadic jump, the LLBN inhibit the OPN and excite the EBN.
 Due to the disinhibition of the EBN via the OPN and the direct excitation, the EBN themselves begin to burst.
-The activity of the EBN is not only passed to the motor neurons but also directed to the IBN, which upon activation inhibit the LLBN.
+The activity of the EBN is not only passed to the motor neurons but also directed to the IBN, which in turn inhibit the LLBN.
 Due to the absence of inhibition the OPN become active again and deactivate the EBN.
 This leads to a reset of the circuit to a state qualitatively identical to the initial one.
 The interconnections between the four populations are schematically depicted below:
 ![](figures/burst_generator.png)